 Overview of matrix classes

 Several popular libraries and software packages offer convenient interfaces for storing and retrieving data matrices and their associated annotations.
 The majority of these tools employ similar schemas that organize different classes of data matrices in an intuitive framework with a common interface (Figure 1).
 In general, we refer to a feature and observation matrix (FOM) as a class of data matrix that contains measurements of features across biological entities.
 Examples of features include genes, genomic regions, peaks, transcripts, proteins, antibodies derived tags, signal intensities, cell type counts or morphology categories.
 Examples of observations include cells, cell pools, beads, spots, subcellular regions, and regions of interest (ROIs).
 Measurements for single-cell data may include transcript counts, protein abundances, signal intensities and velocity estimates.
 FOMs that contain raw, normalized, transformed, or standardized biological data are commonly referred to as “assays” or “layers”.
 In the MAMS nomenclature, FOMs can also contain reduced dimensional objects such as principal components from PCA or 2-D embedding from tSNE or UMAPs which are derived from the original biological data matrices.
-We note that although the term “matrix” is used in the acronym, FOMs may also be data frames which can contain mixed data types (e.g. continuous and categorical morphological features), vectors (e.g. a matrix of with 1 dimension), and multidimensional arrays (e.g. a matrix with more than 2 dimensions).
+We note that although the term “matrix” is used in the acronym, FOMs may also be data frames which can contain mixed data types (e.g. continuous and categorical morphological features), vectors (e.g. a matrix of with 1 dimension), and multidimensional arrays (e.g. a matrix with more than 2 dimensions also known as a tensor).

 Beyond the central data matrices, other classes of matrices are used to store identifier (IDs) information, annotations, and graphs that are generated during analysis.
 Annotations and metadata about the features (FEA) or observations (OBS) are stored in separate data frames with the same dimensions as the parent FOM.
 Annotations for features can include information about the gene such as IDs, reference genome, genomic location, biotype, and variability metrics.
 Annotations for observations can include sample-level demographics, cell-level identifiers (e.g. barcode), quality control metrics (e.g. total number of features detected), or analysis output (e.g. cluster labels, trajectory scores).
 IDs are used to uniquely identify and index observations and features within a dataset.
 The Observation ID (OID) class contains a character vector or combination of character vectors used to denote the unique ID of each observation while the Feature ID (FID) class contains a vector or combination of character vectors used to denote the unique ID of each feature.
 Observation neighborhood graphs (ONGs) and feature neighborhood graphs (FNGs) are adjacency matrices that can be used to store the correlation, similarity, or distance between pairs of observations and features, respectively.
 In the MAMS schema, each class of matrix will have a corresponding set of metadata fields that describe the information contained within the matrix.
 The Record (REC) is a special class for storing information related to the provenance of the data analysis tool and command used to create the matrix.